lithg/futwebapp-mvgic-bot/README.md

 # Features

-Python bot that search for a id and click (post) it N times.
+Python bot that search for an id and click (post) it N times.

 # Graphic User Interface by PyQT5